TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/posts.md

 </html>

-Esta resposta foi gerada perante isto:
+This response was generated in the face of this:
 {
 title : "Create post",
 "text": " create a post test 20",
 "postType": "text"
 }

-400 Bad Request ( estrutura de dados errados no body) Ao não por o title entre aspas a mensagem de erro é gerada:
+400 Bad Request (incorrect data structure in the body) When not putting the title in quotes, the error message is generated:

 Response C

 Message

-("TypeError: Cannot read properties of undefined (reading 'toString'))
+"TypeError: Cannot read properties of undefined (reading 'toString')

-Esta mensagem de erro é gerada perante isto
+This error message is generated in the face of this:
 {
 "Title": "Create post",
 "text": " Create ",
 "postType": "text"
 }

-Ao não cumprir os critérios pedidos no body para criara um post, como exemplo acima não adicionar o texto com os carateres suficientes
+By not meeting the requested criteria in the body to create a post, such as in the example above not adding the text with sufficient characters.

 500 Internal Server Error
-Este erro não deveria aparecer pois é um erro não controlado da aplicação.
-(Runtime Error)
+This error should not appear because it is an uncontrolled application error (Runtime Error).

 Response D

+Message
-Message - "Token signature expired"
+"Token signature expired"

-Ao fim de algum tempo, o token expira e aparece esta mensagem:
+After some time, the token expires and this message appears